 Show All Windows and their Tabs in the Window Panel

-Edit: as pauloaguia noted, several tabs can be selected using tab bar using Ctrl or Shift and then moved using the context menu.
+Edit: as @pauloaguia noted, several tabs can be selected in the tab bar using Ctrl or Shift and then moved using the context menu.
 But I think using window panel might be more handy - it can show long page titles and allows to search tabs.
 And after all if we already have the window panel then why not make it more useful?

 I can select multiple tabs (using Ctrl or Shift combinations while clicking on them) and drag the tabs to the tab area on another window just fine...